viktoredv/kyaal.com/_posts/2000-01-01-assignments.md

 ---
 layout: post
-title: Assignments
+title: Work
 pic: /images/sound.jpg
 ---

-My previous work covers mixing, mastering of major releases as well as indie, voice over recordings for commercial, TV, radio, theatre, and music production work, arranging and remixing.
+My previous work includes mixing and mastering of a wide variety of major as well as indie releases.